thoughtspot/tse-fundamentals/README.md

 For each type of embedded component:

-* Select the component type and the contnet that looks like what you want
+* Select the component type and the content that looks like what you want
 * Press "Run" to see how it will look in the Playground
 * Copy/paste the code from the code editor in the bottom left into your `tse.js` in the appropriate location
 * Clean up the code within `tse.js` - make sure all the references to variables and element IDs match up to what actually exists in your `tse.js` and `index.html`

+If you run into trouble, you can look at `./js/backups/tse-final.js` in this repository for a hint - but try your best to complete the exercises using only the Developer Playground and the documentation.